Learning Council

 Learning Council Roles

-Learning Council may
+The Learning Council is to…

 • Consider and determine the courses or programs to be offered